 Use the drop-down to choose an available community group template.

-The framework uses Twitter Bootstrap to bring a responsive, flexible design to the site.
+Twitter Bootstrap to bring a responsive, flexible design to the site.
 One of the many preloaded Bootstrap themes can be selected to style the selected community group template, or a Bootstrap theme can be uploaded.

 When selected, the theme will be overlayed with an opaque blue check mark.

 It is possible to select a theme which differs from the parent site’s theme.

 After the community site is published, it is possible to edit the properties and select a different theme.

 Community site branding is an image displayed as a header across the top of each page.
 It is possible to display a banner for the group which differs from other site pages.